 FOMO!
 At its maddest.

-Those people are fighting, not because they’ll kill anyone to buy a TV, they can do that any day of the week.
+People fight on Black Friday, not to kill anyone for a TV, they can do that any day of the week.
 They’re fighting because they have FOMO for the limited time offer (created by scarcity).

 How Can We Achieve It?